frank5487/donation-android-app/org/README.md

 two should be greater than 0.

 Task 1.7
-bug1: need while loop instead of if so that wrong input get a chance to re-enter
+bug1: need while loop instead of if so that wrong input get a chance to re-enter .

 Task 1.8
-bug1: need try.catch method to avoid bad date format, for any unregonized input return null for this function
+bug1: need try.catch method to avoid bad date format, for any unrecognized input return null for this function.